Last Updated: August 6th, 2020 at 3:15 pm

 Known for sunshine, saltwater, and some of the biggest yachts in the country, it's no surprise that Fort Lauderdale is home to more boats than most U.S. cities.
 Likewise, it's not news that some of the deadliest boat accidents also occur on Fort Lauderdale's waters.

-In 2017, 723 total accidents took place in Florida, with 60 proving to be fatal.
-This is a large leap from previous years - with just 581 accidents in 2014, the prevalence of accidents grew to 671 in 2015, and again to 684 in 2016.
-Broward County, where Fort Lauderdale is the county seat, currently ranks as the third worst Florida county for boating accidents.
-In 2017, 100 accidents were reported in Broward County.
-Approximately 40 of these accidents occurred in the Fort Lauderdale area.
+In 2019, 723 total accidents took place in Florida, with 54 proving to be fatal.
+This is a large leap from previous 2018 , which saw 628 boating accidents.
+Broward County, where Fort Lauderdale is the county seat, currently ranks as the sixth worst Florida county for boating accidents.
+In 2019, 30 accidents were reported in Broward County, a steep decrease from 100 accidents just 3 years earlier.
+Approximately 7 of these accidents occurred in the Fort Lauderdale area.

 Why Are Boating Accidents Dangerous?